 Students are assigned a Glenbard Apple ID that allows them to download apps to the iPad.
 Students should never use a personal Apple ID on a Glenbard iPad.
 Glenbard distributes paid apps and textbooks to the iPad that are tied to the Apple ID.

 Repairs and replacement of the iPad can be costly.
 Students receive insurance coverage as part of their annual fee and expenses are limited to a deductible fee for the repair/replacement of the iPad.
 Intentional damage is not covered and may result with both fines and disciplinary consequences.
 Insurance only covers the iPad, and not accessories like charging blocks or cords.
-Students will be provided a loaner iPad while their iPad is being repaired.

 Digital Health and Wellness